ahoys/gpt-discord/README.md

 ## Is the bot cheap to use by default?

 Yes.
 The payload that is sent to the API is kept at the very minimum.
 For further optimization, make sure to use the default model (gpt-3.5-turbo) and not to set the OPENAI_SYSTEM environment variable.

-## What's the 🛑 reaction?

-That reaction means that something went wrong.
-Perhaps the bot couldn't access the OpenAI API?
-See the logs for more.